Hedge fund Grandmaster sees stock market crash in China

+* Ceo keith skeoch tells analysts' call standard life still needs insurance business, no short-term plan to sell annuities back book

-MONTE CARLO, Monaco Former chess grandmaster-turned hedge fund manager Patrick Wolff is betting on a stock market crash in China, where he says corruption and bad debts have spiralled to dangerous levels.
+MONTE CARLO, Monaco, June 20 Former chess grandmaster-turned hedge fund manager Patrick Wolff is betting on a stock market crash in China, where he says corruption and bad debts have spiralled to dangerous levels.

 Speaking to Reuters on the sidelines of the GAIM conference in Monaco this week, Wolff said investors were too focused on trying to work out when easy money policies will taper off in the United States and ignoring a looming correction in China.